mibur1/psy111/book/statistics/6_EFA/1_Example.md

   name: python3
 ---

-# 10.1 The factor_analyzer package
+# 10.1.
+Application

-To apply EFA we will use the `factor_analyzer` package.
+To apply EFA we will use the `factor_analyzer` package {cite}`Persson.2021`.
 As always, this can be installed through `pip` and you can further read through the [official documentation](https://factor-analyzer.readthedocs.io/en/latest/index.html) as linked in the README on [github](https://github.com/EducationalTestingService/factor_analyzer).

 ## Steps of EFA

 In EFA, the objective is to find the optimal number of factors that effectively explain the relationships among a set of observed variables.
 The main steps involved in this process are:

-1. **Determine the number of factors:** This involves adding factors one at a time until the most appropriate solution is found.
-Essentially, you’re looking for the smallest number of factors that can still explain most of the variance in your data.
-2. **Interpret the initial factor loadings:** Once the initial factor solution has been obtained, the factor loadings are examined.
-At this stage, the factors are assumed to be uncorrelated and there are no restrictions on the loadings (we skip this part today).
-3. **Rotate factors for better interpretation:** The next step is to transform the initial loadings and factors by rotating them.
-This is done to obtain a solution that is easier to interpret.
-Rotations can be either orthogonal, where the factors remain uncorrelated, or oblique, where the factors are allowed to correlate.”
+1. Determining the number of factors
+2. Interpreting the initial factor loadings
+3. Rotating factors for better interpretation

 ## Terminology

-1. **Factor:** A factor is a latent variable describing the associations bewtween the observed variables.
-At maximum, a EFA model can have as much factors as oberved variables (however, this makes no sense as the goal is dimensionality *reduction*).
-Every factor explains a certain variance in observed variables (not the other way around!).
+1. **Factor:** A factor is a latent variable describing the associations between the observed variables.
+At maximum, an EFA model can have as many factors as observed variables (however, this makes no sense as the goal is *dimensionality reduction*).
+Every factor explains a certain variance in observed variables.
 2. **Factor Loading:** The factor loading is a matrix which shows the relationship of each variable to the underlying factor.
-In case of orthogonal factors, it shows depicts correlation between the observed variable and the factor.
-Larger factors loadings correspond to more explained variance.
+In case of orthogonal factors, it depicts the correlation between the observed variable and the factor.
+Larger factor loadings correspond to more explained variance.
 3. **Eigenvalues:** Each factor has an *Eigenvalue*.
 It describes how much variance one factor explains over *all observed variables*.
 4. **Communalities:** Each observed variable has a communality.
-Communalities range from 0 to 1 and describe how much variance of one oberserved variable is explained by *all factors combined*.
-For orthogonal factors, commonalities are the sum of the squared loadings for each variable.
+Communalities range from 0 to 1 and describe how much variance of one observed variable is explained by *all factors combined*.
+For orthogonal factors, communalities are the sum of the squared loadings for each variable.
 It represents the common variance.

-## Create the Data

-To demonstrate EFA, the following code chunk creates a simulated dataset.
-9 variables (items) are created.
-The items are the following:
+To demonstrate EFA, we will create a simulated dataset containing 9 variables (items).
+Three items each cover one underlying factor, with the items being:

 - Q1: In the past two weeks, how often have you felt down, depressed, or hopeless?
 - Q2: How often have you lost interest or pleasure in activities you used to enjoy?